DenisLobur/naebank/README.md

 - WebSecurity with BCryptPasswordEncoder and JWT token

 # Overall
 - Springboot as a context/beans container.
-It works via restful HTTP requests/response fo no web frontend/html forms provided
+It works via restful HTTP requests/responses so no web frontend/html forms provided